vas1468/vas1468/README.md

 I do end-to-end software development, using latest technologies to deliver innovative and modern capabilities on our cloud product.
 I focus on feature development, quality testing, security, product reliability and maintenance releases.

+## Services

+### WEB DESIGN & DEVELOPMENT
+From simple to complex, I focus on a full range of website services catered to client’s specific needs.
+Any website’s homepage is the first virtual glimpse that a customer sees.

+### HOSTING SERVICES
+A reliable and secure hosting and domain provider is essential for the right function of your website.
+My hosting service on AWS ensures security, and high speed of your website

+### MAINTENANCE & SUPPORT SERVICES
+Long gone are the days of “Set it and Forget it.”
+The Internet is no longer a static place.
+Having a website means maintenance.
+At the very least, you’ll need to be sure your site is secure, is being backed up, and your software is up to date.
+I take care all of that for complete peace-of-mind.

 ## Git in touch
 <ul>